y-code/template-rest-api/README.md

-# Project Template of ASP.NET Core Web API with API documentation
+# Project Template of ASP.NET Core Web API with API Documentation
 This is a C# project template for the .NET Core Template Engine.
 It contains a simple ASP.NET Core Web API with API documentation by NSwag.

 ## Installation